 Finally, wide angle lenses come with one more big problem: Achieving sharpness throughout the entire photo.

-In general, you want your wide angle photos to be sharp throughout, from the foreground to the background.
-This is difficult; you have choose both your point of focus and aperture very carefully.
+You generally want your wide-perspective photos to be sharp throughout, from the foreground to the background.
+This is not easy; you must carefully choose your point of focus and the right aperture.

 This topic requires a lot of space to address.
 But a good rule of thumb is to note the distance between you and the nearest subject in the scene.
 Then set your point of focus twice that distance into the frame.

 Also, note that the closer your nearest subject is to the lens, the narrower your aperture should be.
-If you’re shooting a distant mountain with a wide angle lens, you’ll only need an aperture of f/8 or below to get everything in focus.
-But if you’re shooting a deep scene, with flowers in the foreground and a mountain in the background, you’ll need a much smaller aperture.
+If you’re shooting a distant mountain with a wide lens, you’ll only need an aperture of f/8 or below to get everything in focus.

 Tips for Taking Stunning Wide Angle Photos

-How do you capture amazing wide angle photos?
+How do you capture outstanding wide angle photos?

-In this section, I’ll give you a couple of tips–that will ensure you can get amazing images the next time you go out with your wide angle lens.
+In this section, I’ll give you some tips that will ensure you can get amazing images the next time you go out with your wide angle lens.

 Tip 1: Include a Focal Point in the Foreground to Add Depth